christopherbenn6/capstone-expedition-ux/README.md

 Once your changes have been staged, you then need to commit those changes.
 This will make your work visible to everyone working in your branch, allowing them to pull your changes.

 You must provide a sufficient message on what changes you have made.
+This makes errors much easier to catch.

 VSCode will automatically stage all changes if none are specified.